 The sand mouse gene Coriander is supposed to encode an important transcription factor.
 However, in a new paper from Lestrade et al. in the Sand Mouse Journal, an RNA-seq analysis of wild-type versus Coriander mutant sand mice shows that loss of Coriander function results in no significant effects on the mean expression of any sand mouse gene transcript (other than Coriander itself, of course).

-For example, Figure 2 from the paper shows mean expression levels and standard deviations for four sand mouse genes (Arugula, Cayenne, Juniper, and Yam), showing no expression differences.
-They also show that the Coriander mutant is indeed a knockout, null for RNA expression.
+For example, Figure 2 from Lestrade's paper shows mean expression levels and standard deviations for four sand mouse genes previously believed to be direct targets of the Coriander transcription factor (Arugula, Cayenne, Juniper, and Yam), showing no expression differences.
+Lestrade also showed that the Coriander mutant is indeed a knockout, null for RNA expression.
 The figure is based on RNA-seq measurements on ten biological replicates each (wow!), in wild type versus mutant sand mice.

-You decide to dig a little deeper into Watson’s data.
-Fortunately, Watson et al. seem to be practioners of reproducible computational science, because they’ve made their data available in their Supplementary Data Table 1: w03-data.tbl.
+You decide to dig a little deeper into Lestrade's data.
+Fortunately, Lestrade's lab, though somewhat bumbling, does seem to practice reproducible computational science, because they've made their data available in their Supplementary Data Table 1: w03-data.tbl.